Strategic intentions, vision and ethos

 We chose these rights because our school holds diversity of a high value, alongside thriving educational goals, given its significance in our next steps.
 Given our school’s fundamental philosophy, these rights are most significant in our school’s ethos.

 The cultural diversity in school is a real and ongoing strength.
 There is a prominent place in which our students stand, given the roles we as students take such as student ambassadors, researchers, interviewers, as well as a vast amount of others.
-Our huge range of extracurricular activities consists from academic to the performing arts.
+We have a huge range of extracurricular activities from academic to the performing arts.

 RRSA Student Leaders (Y9)